TERREMEMBER/znbase/docs/content/v2.2/secure/authentication/ysql-authentication.md

 ## Specify default user password

-When you start a YugabyteDB cluster, the YB-Master and YB-TServer services are launched using the default user, named `yugabyte`, and then this user is connected to the default database, also named `yugabyte`.
-When YSQL authentication is enabled, all users (including `yugabyte`) require a password to log into a YugabyteDB database.
-Before you start YugabyteDB with YSQL authentication enabled, you need to make sure that the `yugabyte` user has a password.
+When you start a ZNbaseDB cluster, the YB-Master and YB-TServer services are launched using the default user, named `ZNbase`, and then this user is connected to the default database, also named `ZNbase`.
+When YSQL authentication is enabled, all users (including `ZNbase`) require a password to log into a ZNbaseDB database.
+Before you start ZNbaseDB with YSQL authentication enabled, you need to make sure that the `ZNbase` user has a password.

-Starting in YugabyteDB 2.0.1, the default `yugabyte` user has a default password of `yugabyte` that lets this user sign into YugabyteDB when YSQL authentication is enabled.
-If you are using YugabyteDB 2.0.1 or later, you can skip the steps here to create a password and jump to the next section on enabling YSQL authentication.
+Starting in ZNbaseDB 2.0.1, the default `ZNbase` user has a default password of `ZNbase` that lets this user sign into ZNbaseDB when YSQL authentication is enabled.
+If you are using ZNbaseDB 2.0.1 or later, you can skip the steps here to create a password and jump to the next section on enabling YSQL authentication.

-If you are using YugabyteDB 2.0 (and **not** 2.0.1 or later) and have not assigned a password to the `yugabyte` user yet, follow these steps to quickly add a password:
+If you are using ZNbaseDB 2.0 (and **not** 2.0.1 or later) and have not assigned a password to the `ZNbase` user yet, follow these steps to quickly add a password:

-1. With your YugabyteDB cluster up and running, open `ysqlsh`.
+1. With your ZNbaseDB cluster up and running, open `ysqlsh`.
-2. Run the following `ALTER ROLE` statement, specifying a password (`yugabyte` or a password of your choice).
+2. Run the following `ALTER ROLE` statement, specifying a password (`ZNbase` or a password of your choice).

     ```plpgsql
-    yugabyte=# ALTER ROLE yugabyte with password 'yugabyte';
+    ZNbase=# ALTER ROLE ZNbase with password 'ZNbase';
     ```

-Assuming that you've successfully added a password for the `yugabyte` user, you can continue to the next section and learn how to start, or restart, your YugabyteDB cluster with YSQL authentication enabled.
+Assuming that you've successfully added a password for the `ZNbase` user, you can continue to the next section and learn how to start, or restart, your ZNbaseDB cluster with YSQL authentication enabled.

 ## Enable YSQL authentication

 ### Start local clusters

-To enable YSQL authentication in your local YugabyteDB clusters, you can add the add the [--ysql_enable_auth flag](../../../reference/configuration/yb-tserver/#ysql-flags) via the [--tserver_flags flag](../../../admin/yb-ctl/#create-a-cluster-with-custom-flags) with the `yb-ctl create`, `yb-ctl start`, and `yb-ctl restart`.
+To enable YSQL authentication in your local ZNbaseDB clusters, you can add the add the [--ysql_enable_auth flag](../../../reference/configuration/yb-tserver/#ysql-flags) via the [--tserver_flags flag](../../../admin/yb-ctl/#create-a-cluster-with-custom-flags) with the `yb-ctl create`, `yb-ctl start`, and `yb-ctl restart`.

 When you create a local cluster, you can run the `yb-ctl create` command like this to enable YSQL authentication in the newly-created cluster.